 Renata Porto Bugni is a public policy analyst, an activist, and a teacher.
 She received a bachelor’s degree in international relations from São Paulo State University (UNESP) and a master’s degree from the University of São Paulo (USP).
 Renata spent seven years working to develop public policies that address social justice, notably in the areas of citizenship, social justice, and fighting violence against women.
 She coordinates the feminisms working group of Tricontinental: Institute for Social Research and is based in São Paulo.

 Celina della Croce

-Celina is an organiser and militant who works with Tricontinental: Institute for Social Research’s publications, English-language editing, and translations.
-She worked in the labour movement for four years with the Service Employees International Union and the Fight for 15 as an organiser, union representative, and shop steward.
-She has been an active participant in the fight for social, economic, and racial justice in the streets from Missouri to Massachusetts; through the Anti-Racism Collective (St. Louis); and through Humans of St. Louis as an editor and photographer.
+Celina is an organiser and militant who works with the institute’s publications, English-language editing, and translations.
+Before joining Tricontinental: Institute for Social Research, she worked in the labour movement with the Service Employees International Union and the Fight for 15 as an organiser, union representative, and shop steward and was an editor and photographer for Humans of St. Louis.
+She has been an active participant in the fight for social, economic, and racial justice in the streets from Missouri to Massachusetts.

 E. Ahmet Tonak